Home/Blog/How to Become a Real Estate Transaction Coordinator (2025)

 • Comfort with e-sign tools and calendar automations

-Pro tip: A real-estate license or a Certified Transaction Coordinator (CTC) badge adds instant credibility, but glowing testimonials matter even more.
+Pro tip: A real-estate license or Certified Transaction Coordinator (CTC) badge adds instant credibility—but glowing testimonials matter even more.

 Why Top Agents Hire TCs

-Real Estate Agents live for sales.
-You eliminate the documentation drag so they stay in their genius zone.
-Understanding real estate practice and compliance is crucial for transaction coordinators to ensure all activities adhere to federal, state, and city regulations, thereby avoiding penalties.
+Agents live for sales; you eliminate the documentation drag so they can stay in their genius zone.
+Understanding compliance keeps everyone safe from costly penalties.

 How TCs & Agents Work Together

-1. Kick-off – agent wins a listing, loops you in day one.
+1. Kick-off – Agent wins a listing and loops you in on day one.

 Agree on SOPs, use one source of truth (DocJacket, Dotloop), and set response-time SLAs to keep trust high.